rcbops-cookbooks/keystone/README.md

 - role_name: Name of the role to grant
 - user_name: User name to grant the role to
-- tenant_name: Name of tenant with user
+- tenant_name: Name of tenant to grant role in

 ### :create_service Specific Attributes